kyma-project/community-modules/README.md

 ## Overview

-Install Kyma modules in your Kubernetes cluster
+Install Kyma modules in your Kubernetes cluster.
+You can select modules from the list and deploy them in your cluster.
+You can also choose the release channel (experimental, fast, or regular) and the version of the module.

 ## Prerequisites